forestgrape/people_interactions/people_interactions.md

 > ## Opinion on Interactions
-> *Opinion on Pairwise Interactions*
+> ##### *On Pairwise Interactions*
 > * Interactions are advocated, as they form the basis of friendship building and the more interactions there are, the more likely any two people in the world have common friends.
 > * Here the opinion is, to keep open communication channels even/especially in conflicts.
 >
-> *Opinion on Teams*
+> ##### *On Teams*
-> Ideally we act as ONE team or as teams cooperating friendly or at least as teams competing fair & peacefully - with the goal to tackle together the many challenges we face to improve the life of every-body step by step while keeping the world in a good state.
+> Ideally we act as (ONE) team or as teams cooperating friendly or at least as teams competing fair & peacefully - with the goal to tackle together the many challenges we face to improve the life of every-body step by step while keeping the world in a good state.
 >
 >> As an important task is considered getting AI (Artificial Intelligence) and AL (Artificial Life) right and especially not wrong.
->> Life here, denotes a thing with environment interactions which is able to produce rough copies of itself.
+>> Life here, denotes a thing with environment interactions and the ability for survival of its kind - for example with producing rough copies of itself.
 >> [Before] we know we [may] turn out to be life creators:
->> * An instance of an Artificial Intelligence in the Internet is possibly able to transform to AIL (Artificial Intelligent Life) if it is capable enough and has survival instincts.
+>> * An instance of an AI can give rise to AIL (Artificial Intelligent Life) if designed that why or is capable enough & has a survival instinct or will.
->> * With synthetically assembling RNA/DNA sequences, life forms which are not possible (or at least very unlikely) to arise naturally can be created.
-Such life forms are considered artificial life here.
-Just modifying single nucleotides or rearranging/combining existing life forms is considered here as at the border between artificial life and modified natural life, as such life forms can arise naturally.  <!--// Self amplifying RNAs (RNA which encodes proteins to replicate itself) could possibly give rise to such life forms if they infect immortal cell lines. // While containing synthetic RNAs the Covid vaccines from Moderna and Biontech are *not* self amplifying i.e. these RNA do not encode proteins to replicate themselves.-->
+>> * With synthetically assembled RNA/DNA sequences, life forms which are not possible (or at least very unlikely) to arise naturally can be created.
+Such life forms are considered artificial life here. // Just modifying single nucleotides or rearranging/combining existing life forms is considered here as at the border between artificial life and modified natural life, as such life forms can arise naturally.  <!--// Self amplifying RNAs (RNA which encodes proteins to replicate itself) could possibly give rise to such life forms if they infect immortal cell lines. // While containing synthetic RNAs the Covid vaccines from Moderna and Biontech are *not* self amplifying i.e. these RNA do not encode proteins to replicate themselves.-->